-For retailers the jingle of the cash register bell is merry and bright during the holiday season.
-This is the make or break season for many, the time of year when shoppers flood local small retailers and malls to find the perfect gift.
-Retailers know that a joyful and eye-catching window display encourages shoppers to enter their store; fun and festive product displays encourage sales.
+For retailers, the jingle of the cash register bell is merry and bright during the holiday season.
+This is the time of year when many businesses make the majority of their sales, and shoppers flood local shops and malls to find the perfect gift.
+A joyful and eye-catching window display encourages shoppers to enter the store.

 The mitten tree demonstrates creative retailing at its best.
 Old-fashioned mittens, some appliqued with country-themed patches, adorn a tree-shaped form with wood peeking out from the trunk of the tree.
 The theme speaks of snow, childhood memories, and old-fashioned charm in an understated and rustic way.
 The tree form could be used to sell actual pairs of mittens, as well as other winter accessories such as scarves and hats.

-This Unicenter Display incorporates Whitney Johnson’s reminder to pick a theme and stick with it.
 Silver and gold glitter in a winter wonderland created with plain white tree ornaments affixed together like pearls on a string.
-The glittering backdrop is echoed by the white and gold candy cane and the gold and white-wrapped presents.
+The glittering backdrop is echoed by the white and gold candy cane and the gold in the front and white-wrapped presents.
 The colors and materials speak of understated luxury.